fzakaria/fzakaria.com/_posts/2021-08-12-a-nix-binary-cache-specification.md

 > This is needed to shrink the necessary space to work within the POSIX filepath limits.
 > Frustratingly, [sha256sum](https://linux.die.net/man/1/sha256sum) doesn't have a base32 option.

-The NAR hash should be calcuated in a very similar fashion.
+The NAR hash should be calculated in a very similar fashion.

 Let's try by piping it into [unxz](https://linux.die.net/man/1/unxz).